abrantesdavid/zt9101-wireless-adapter-driver-win10-win11/README.md

 Many generic 802.11n adapters are sold under the same model name but use different chipsets.
 Verify your Hardware ID before installing this driver.

+# How to Find Your Hardware ID

+Before installing this driver, verify that your adapter uses the same chipset.

+### Step 1: Open Device Manager
+Press Win + X
+Click Device Manager
+### Step 2: Locate Your Wireless Adapter

+Find your Wi-Fi adapter under:

+- Network adapters

+or, if the driver is not installed:

+- Other devices
+- Unknown device
+### Step 3: Open Device Properties
+- Right-click the adapter
+- Click Properties
+### Step 4: Open the Details Tab
+- Select the Details tab
+- In the Property dropdown menu, choose Hardware IDs
+### Step 5: Check the Hardware ID

+You should see something similar to:

+USB\VID_350B&PID_9101

+or

+USB\VID_350B&PID_9101&REV_0000